USMNT manager Gregg Berhalter discloses domestic violence incident from his past

 "Through this process, U.S. Soccer has learned about potential inappropriate behavior towards multiple members of our staff by individuals outside of our organization," the governing body said in a statement.
 "We take such behavior seriously and have expanded our investigation to include those allegations.
 We appreciate Gregg and Rosalind coming forward to speak openly about this incident."

-U.S. Soccer's statement also said it began a review of the men's national team's on-field performance last month, and that the coach for this month's training camp will be announced "in the coming days."
+U.S. Soccer's statement also said it began a review of the men's national team's on-field performance last month.
+Sporting director Earnie Stewart said after the team's elimination from the World Cup that a review was in the plans.

+A source with knowledge of the matter said one of Berhalter's assistant coaches who is still under contract will take the helm on an interim basis for this month's training camp, which will mainly have MLS players in their offseasons.
+The same source said the arrangement does not preclude Berhalter from getting a new contract.
+It seems a final decision there has not yet been made.

 (c)2023 The Philadelphia Inquirer